A Bundle of Joy and Tax Benefits: Navigating New Parenthood’s Tax Implications

 Adjusting Your Tax Withholdings and Estimates

-The birth of a child can change your tax situation, potentially leading to a larger refund or a reduced tax bill.
-To reflect this change, you should update your withholdings on Form W-4.
-If you make estimated tax payments, these should also be adjusted to account for your new dependent.
-We at Davidov & Associates CPA can compute correct amount of federal and state withholdings as well as estimated taxes.
+The birth of a child can change your tax situation, potentially affecting your refund or the amount you owe at filing time.
+To reflect this change, you may want to update your withholdings on Form W-4.
+If you make estimated tax payments, those may also need adjusting to account for your new dependent and any credit changes.

 Saving for Your Child’s Education